Introduction to Photoshop Software

 Step 14: The next step is to add a Gradient Overlay Layer Style to the image.
 Now select Gradient Overlay Style from the layer menu toolbar.
 A pop-up appears, which will ask the user about the blend mode, opacity, gradient, Style, Angle, and Scale.
 By default, select the right gradient according to the current foreground and background colors, but choose the right colour if some other gradient is selected.
 Select Blend Mode as Overlay and Opacity as 70%.
 This will add the initial lighting effect to the text.
 Click Ok.
 The effect is now added to the image.

 Step 15: Next, we have to add a new layer set to overlay blend mode.
 To do this click on Layer1 and hold the ALT key.
-Then select new layer option, a pop up will appear which will ask about color, mode, and opacity.
-Tick mark on the option, use the previous layer to create a clipping mask, mode as overlay and opacity 100 %.
+Then select the new layer option, a pop-up will appear which will ask about color, mode, and opacity.
+Tick mark on the option, use the previous layer to create a clipping mask, mode as overlay, and opacity 100 %.
 Click on Ok a new layer will appear.

 Step 16: We can add some random highlights and shadows to the metal effect.
 For this, select Filter>Render>Clouds.
 This will create lots of light and dark regions.

 Step 17: Clouds created in the previous step need to be smoothed to be highlighted and shadowed more.
 This can be done by blurring it.
 To do this click on Filter > Blur > Gaussian Blur.
 A pop will appear set pixels as 10.Then click okay.
 A new look will appear as shown below.

 Step 18: Now, we have to add a new layer set to multiply blend mode.
 To do this follows the same as Step 14.
 Once again, hole the ALT key and click on add new layer.
 Choose Use Previous Layer to Create Clipping Mask, mode as multiply and tick on Fill with Multiply-neutral color (white).
 Click OK.